Everyone says you should be using AI. But should you? Your business might not be ready—and that's okay.

 Vendor pressure.
 Every software vendor now has "AI features."
 Evaluating these requires understanding your readiness to use them.

 Real opportunity.
-AI genuinely can help small businesses—but only when foundations are in place.
+AI genuinely can help mid-market companies—but only when foundations are in place.

-Resource constraints.
-Small businesses can't afford failed AI experiments.
+Resource constraints. mid-market companies can't afford failed AI experiments.
 Better to assess first and invest wisely.

 Decision Tree: AI Readiness Self-Assessment